 - Use email sequencing to enhance all communication, be professional, and maintain consistency.

-7. Measure and analyze your ABM results (and make necessary iterations).
+8. Measure and analyze your ABM results (and iterate as needed).

 While working through and upon completion of the tactics above, it’s crucial you monitor your success.
 By reviewing and analyzing your ABM results, you’ll identify any gaps or parts of your strategy that need to be changed.
 This will allow you to make your strategy more effective for your business, marketing and sales teams, and accounts.